 Sugar and Carbs

 Nicotine causes the liver to release high levels of sugar, which as we learned above, when high levels of sugar are in the blood the pancreas is alerted to release insulin to bring the sugar levels down.
 This results in a plunging of the blood sugar level and the excessive release of insulin and cortisol.
-Every time you light up you’re causing this vicious cycle to ensue and will eventually burn out the adrenals.
+Every time you light up, you’re causing this vicious cycle to ensue and will eventually burn out the adrenals.
+Nicotine also depletes neurotransmitters vital to maintain adrenal health like serotonin, GABA, dopamine, and acetylcholine.

 Candida or Bacterial overgrowth

 Candida and bacteria are a catch 22.
 On one hand, it is believed that weak adrenals will allow Candida yeast or SIBO to proliferate in the body.
-However, on the other hand, the toxins that Candida and bacteria emit alter and disrupt neurotransmitters and hormones in the body, thus disrupt the endocrine system, challenge the immune system, and put the body in a constant state of stress which weakens the adrenal glands.
+However, on the other hand, the toxins that Candida and bacteria emit alter and disrupt neurotransmitters and hormones in the body, thus disrupt the endocrine system, challenge the immune system, and put the body in a constant state of stress which weakens the adrenal glands, so fungal or bacterial overgrowth can be a cause of adrenal fatigue as well.

 When the problem lies in the hypothalamus or an inability of the pituitary to produce ACTH, this is considered to be secondary adrenal fatigue.
 The problem is not in the adrenal glands themselves but in the lack of messages from the hypothalamus or the pituitary.
 An ACTH stimulation test can be used to determine if the condition is primary or secondary.